ntalbs/lsr/README.md

   [PATHS]...
 List of files/directories [default: .]

 Options:
-  -a, --all                      Show hidden and 'dot' files including '.' and '..' directories -l, --long                     Display extended file metadata as a table -B, --bytes                    List file sizes in bytes, without any prefixes -D, --only-dirs                List only directories
+  -a, --all...
+Show hidden and 'dot' files.
+                                 Use this twice to also show '.' and '..' directories -l, --long                     Display extended file metadata as a table -B, --bytes                    List file sizes in bytes, without any prefixes -D, --only-dirs                List only directories